remarkjs/remark/packages/remark/readme.md

 ## What is this?

-This package is a [unified][] processor with support for parsing markdown input and serializing markdown as output by using unified with [`remark-parse`][remark-parse] and [`remark-stringify`][remark-stringify].
+This package is a [unified][] processor with support for parsing markdown as input and serializing markdown as output by using unified with [`remark-parse`][remark-parse] and [`remark-stringify`][remark-stringify].

-**unified** is a project that transforms content with abstract syntax trees (ASTs).
-**remark** adds support for markdown to unified.
-**mdast** is the markdown AST that remark uses.
-Please see [the monorepo readme][remark] for what the remark ecosystem is.
+See [the monorepo readme][remark] for info on what the remark ecosystem is.

 ## When should I use this?